MalikaJohnson/MalikaJohnson/README.md

 ### A recently graduated fullstack developer

 - 👀  I’m interested in front end development
-- 🌱  I’m currently learning algorithms and data structures
+- 🌱  I’m currently learning algorithms and system design
 - 📫  How to reach me malikajohnson1995@gmail.com
 - 👩🏽‍💻  All of my projects are available on www.malikacodes.com